Are fleet management and vehicle tracking systems legal in the US?

 The simple answer is yes, but only under certain circumstances.

 Vehicle tracking laws changed in a big way in December 2017, thanks to the introduction of new legal requirements for drivers and motor carriers in every industry.
-And with another key deadline coming up in December 2019, we’ve compiled our expertise on how you and your business should navigate this evolving regulatory landscape.
+And with another major change to the industry in December 2019, ELD compliance, we’ve compiled our expertise on how you and your business should navigate this evolving regulatory landscape.

 What is an Electronic Logging Device?